boboldehampsink/youtube/README.md

 Plugin/FieldType that uploads video assets to YouTube and is able to output their YouTube URL's in the front-end.

-Important:
+__Important__
-The plugin's folder should be named "youtube"
+ - The plugin's folder should be named "youtube"
+ - This plugin requires [Dukt's OAuth](https://dukt.net/craft/oauth) plugin to be installed

 Usage
 =================